Part II: Identity Thesis

 W(X)=f(S,oX)whereW(X)S0\mathcal{W}(X) = f(\mathcal{S}, \mathbf{o}_X) \quad \text{where} \quad \frac{\partial \mathcal{W}(X)}{\partial \mathcal{S}} \neq 0

 The self-model informs the world model.
-The system perceives XX as having something like interiority because the representational substrate for modeling XX is the same substrate that carries the system’s own interiority.
+The system perceives XX as having something like interiority because the substrate modeling XX is the same one that carries its own interiority.

 This is not merely one strategy among many—it is the computationally cheapest.
 For a self-modeling system with compression ratio κ\kappa, modeling novel entities by analogy to self is the minimum-description-length strategy when the entity’s behavior is partially predictable by agent-like models.
 Under broad priors over environments containing other agents, predators, and autonomous objects, the participatory prior is the MAP estimate.

 This is why animistic perception is cross-culturally universal and developmentally early.
-It is not a cultural invention but a computational inevitability for systems that (a) model themselves and (b) must model other things cheaply.
+Not a cultural invention but a computational inevitability for systems that (a) model themselves and (b) must model other things cheaply.
 High ascription — high α\alpha toward most encountered entities — is the cheap default.
-Children run higher α\alpha across the board than adults, not because children are confused but because the lowering of α\alpha toward inert things is a learned, effortful skill.
+Children run higher α\alpha across the board than adults, not because they are confused but because lowering α\alpha toward inert things is a learned, effortful skill.
 The mechanistic worldview is not a correct perception added to a distorted one; it is the trained suppression of α\alpha on whole classes of entity.

 Confirmed — Experiment 8